-The following sets forth certain information regarding our executive officers as of April 1, 2024 (in alphabetical order):
+The following sets forth certain information regarding our executive officers as of April 1, 2025 (in alphabetical order):

 Name Age Position

-David Baszucki 61 Founder, President and Chief Executive Officer
+David Baszucki 62 Founder, President and Chief Executive Officer

-Manuel Bronstein 48 Chief Product Officer
+Manuel Bronstein 49 Chief Product Officer

-Arvind K. Chakravarthy 48 Chief People and Systems Officer
+Arvind K. Chakravarthy 49 Chief People and Systems Officer

-Michael Guthrie 58 Chief Financial Officer
+Michael Guthrie 59 Chief Financial Officer

-Amy Rawlings 39 Chief Accounting Officer
+Matt Kaufman 54 Chief Safety Officer

-Mark Reinstra 58 General Counsel & Corporate Secretary
+Amy Rawlings 40 Chief Accounting Officer

-Daniel Sturman 55 Chief Technology Officer
+Mark Reinstra 59 Chief Legal Officer & Corporate Secretary

-David BaszuckI's biography is set forth above in the section titled "Board of Directors and Corporate Governance-Director Nominees."
+David Baszucki's biography is set forth above in the section titled "Board of Directors-Continuing Directors."

 Manuel Bronstein.
 Mr. Bronstein has served as our Chief Product Officer since March 2021.
-Prior to joining us, he served as Vice President Product Google Assistant at Alphabet, Inc. from July 2018 to March 2021.
+Prior to joining us, he served as Vice President, Product Google Assistant at Alphabet, Inc. from July 2018 to March 2021.
 From April 2016 to June 2018, he served as Vice President of Product Management and between November 2014 to March 2016 as Director of Product Management for YouTube at Alphabet, Inc. Mr. Bronstein held leadership positions in the product organization at Zynga Inc. from February 2010 to June 2014, first as Director and later as Vice President of Product.
 Additionally, from 2003 to 2010 Mr. Bronstein held product development roles during the development of Xbox 360 at Microsoft.
 Mr. Bronstein currently serves on the board of directors for the New York Times Company.
-He holds a BS in Electronics Engineering from Universidad Simón Bolívar and an MBA. from the Haas School of Business at the University of California, Berkeley.
+He holds a BS in Electronics Engineering from Universidad Simón Bolívar and an MBA from the Haas School of Business at the University of California, Berkeley.

 Arvind K. Chakravarthy.
-Mr. Chakravarthy serves as our Chief People and Systems Officer since July 2023.
+Mr. Chakravarthy has served as our Chief People and Systems Officer since July 2023.
 Previously, Mr. Chakravarthy served as Vice President, Engineering of Alphabet, Inc. from July 2019 to June 2023 and prior to that Mr. Chakravarthy was Chief Information Officer and Head of People Operations at Palantir Technologies from December 2014 to June 2019, focusing on building products that shape people processes and culture.
-Mr. Chakravarthy holds a BS in Chemical Engineering from Institute of Chemical Technology, Mumbai and holds an M.B.A from Santa Clara University.
+Mr. Chakravarthy holds a BS in Chemical Engineering from Institute of Chemical Technology, Mumbai and holds an MBA from Santa Clara University.